 DO NOT leave the building until you have been given the all clear by a member of staff via 1 long bell (5 seconds).
 Staff should meet in the fire assembly point as normal fire procedure.

-Should you be required to leave the site, arrangements have been made to move to X until alternative accommodation can be arranged.
+Should you be required to leave the site, arrangements have been made to move to another Becton site until alternative accommodation can be arranged.

 It is the Headteacher or next senior member of staff responsibility to inform the CEO and update in the safest way possible at the time of Lockdown.